 “Childproofing” the bedroom is important, as with the Montessori at home approach you are often giving the child a lot of freedom and independence in their bedroom (and sometimes when you are sleeping).

 A big part of Montessori is allowing the child to explore nature and enjoy the beauty of the outdoors.
 Outdoor play is encouraged at home.

-It’s also recommended to have activities and toys that were made for outdoor play to allow them to spend more time outside.
-Outdoor play is also great for gross motor skill development.
+On top of that, it’s recommended to have activities and toys that were made for outdoor play to allow them to spend more time outside and work on their gross motor skills.

 Recap Of Montessori At Home

 I hope this article has shed some light on how Montessori can be used at home, even if you aren’t interested or able to enroll your child in a Montessori school.

 Montessori is such a beautiful approach to raising a child and, in my opinion, should be incorporated in all homes.